sjyang18/accumlo-w-aad/tutorials/domain_plus_tls/domain.plus.tls.md

 ```

-## Reconfigure Accumulo cluster with FQDN and TLS
+## Update ansible host and group variable files with FQDN
-Add the following variables to your host file, if you don't have.
-These variables should be set from muchos.properties file and when running 'sync' command of fluo-muchos.
-If you are not setting up a domain-joined cluster. remove cluster_domain_name variable.
+Skip this part if you are not setting up a domain-join cluster.
+Add the following variables to your ansible/conf/host file.

 ```
 # this variable should be the same as domain_name vairlabe used before.